-”I have worked with FEM-Design since 2001 and it is the program we use for 3-dimemsional structural design” says consultant Martin Rienholdsson.
+”I have worked with FEM-Design since 2001 and it is the program we use for 3-dimensional structural design,” says consultant Martin Rienholdsson.

 The main requirement for Integra Engineering was to determine the column reactions, loads and beam forces.
-Among the most important things in the building is the two stabilising cores, one for the stairs and one for the lifts, where the engineers used FEM-Design to do the stress analysis. ”We have used FEM-Design for nearly everything that relates to our involvement with Victoria Tower” says Anders Klittmar, project leader. ”The building has aneccentric centre of rotation of the frame that means it acts in different ways”. ”We put all the geometry we had into FEM-Design” says Martin Reinholdsson. ”By selecting a structure, seeing how it behaves then extracting what we needed out of the selected structure, we iterated to the correct dimensions, stresses, forces and geometry.”
+Among the most important things in the building is the two stabilizing cores, one for the stairs and one for the lifts, where the engineers used FEM-Design to do the stress analysis. ”We have used FEM-Design for nearly everything that relates to our involvement with Victoria Tower,” says Anders Klittmar, project leader. ”The building has aneccentric center of rotation of the frame that means it acts in different ways”. ”We put all the geometry we had into FEM-Design,” says Martin Reinholdsson. ”By selecting a structure, seeing how it behaves then extracting what we needed out of the selected structure, we iterated to the correct dimensions, stresses, forces, and geometry.”

 Anders Klittmar pointed out that one must use this type of program with respect.
 It requires experience to create an effective model.

 Has FEM-Design met the requirements for such an advanced project as the Victoria Tower? ”Absolutely” say Anders Klittmar and Martin Reinholdsson. ”The program has everything one needs.”
 Both engineers believe that they would not had as effective control of the design if they had not had access to FEM-Design. ”To have an advanced but never-the-less simple and easy to use programme for 3D modelling is even more important when it comes to such major tall buildings as the Victoria Tower.”